tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ```

 As always, do not recreate these every single forward pass if you want your python thread to be fast (which you do).

-### 4.7 Misc.
-Performance Optimizations
-  - Which dim to shard matmuls on
-  - DRAM-sharding
-  - Avoiding sharded to interleaved calls
 ### 4.8 Module Tests
 ### 4.9 Performance Testing
 ### 4.10 Common Pitfalls
 #### 4.10.1 Error Messages
   - Running out of L1
   - Shard spec and program config mismatches
   - For some TTNN ops (e.g. ttnn.all_gather) it's not supported to pass -1 in the dim argument.
     - You'll see an error related to op invocation where the arguments don't match
 #### 4.10.2 Shard Spec Mismatches
 #### 4.10.3 Ethernet Dispatch Cores